nestorga/ai-chess/README.md

 # AI Chess Agent

-An intelligent chess-playing AI agent powered by Claude Haiku 4.5 with strategic working memory capabilities.
+An intelligent chess-playing AI agent powered by state-of-the-art language models (Claude Haiku/Sonnet/Opus 4.5, Gemini 3 Pro, Gemini 2.5 Flash, and GPT-5.2) with strategic working memory capabilities.
 Watch the AI think strategically, learn opponent patterns, and adapt its gameplay in real-time!

 ## Features

-- **Strategic AI Agent**: Powered by Claude Haiku 4.5 with sophisticated chess knowledge
+- **Multiple AI Models**: Choose from Claude Haiku/Sonnet/Opus 4.5, Gemini 3 Pro, Gemini 2.5 Flash, or GPT-5.2, each with sophisticated chess knowledge
 - **Working Memory**: AI maintains strategic understanding of the game, opponent analysis, and adapts its play style
 - **Two Game Modes**:
   - **Human vs AI**: Play against the AI agent
-  - **AI vs AI**: Watch two AI agents battle each other
+  - **AI vs AI**: Watch two AI agents battle each other (even different models!)
 - **Clean CLI Interface**: Unicode chess pieces with terminal-based UI
 - **Position Analysis**: Real-time evaluation of material, center control, king safety, and more
 - **Move Validation**: All moves are validated using the chess.js library